-Run, debug, and test a packaged desktop app (Desktop Bridge)
+Run, debug, and test a packaged desktop application

-Run your packaged app and see how it looks without having to sign it.
+Run your packaged application and see how it looks without having to sign it.
 Then, set breakpoints and step through code.
-When you're ready to test your app in a production environment, sign your app and then install it.
+When you're ready to test your application in a production environment, sign your application and then install it.
 This topic shows you how to do each of these things.

-You can run your app to test it out locally without having to obtain a certificate and sign it.
-How you run the app depends on what tool you used to create the package.
+You can run your application to test it out locally without having to obtain a certificate and sign it.
+How you run the application depends on what tool you used to create the package.

 You created the package by using Visual Studio

 Set the packaging project as the startup project, and then press CTRL+F5 to start your app.

 You created the package manually or by using the Desktop App Converter

 Open a Windows PowerShell command prompt, and from the PackageFiles subfolder of your output folder, run this cmdlet:

 To start your app, find it in the Windows Start menu.

 A packaged application always runs as an interactive user, and any drive that you install your packaged application on to must be formatted to NTFS format.